StuartRiffle/ragtag-tiger/README.md

 ```
 <img align="right" width="250px" style="padding:10px" src="docs/yodawg.jpg">

-The point of this format is that now you can submit a *list* of inference providers with multiple `--llm-config` arguments, and **RAG/TAG Tiger** will run your queries through *all* of them, allowing you to compare the responses.
+The point of this horrible format is that now you can submit a list of inference providers using multiple `--llm-config` arguments, and **RAG/TAG Tiger** will run your queries through *all* of them, allowing you to compare the responses.

-But nobody has time for that, so to complete the circle you can configure a **moderator** LLM using `--llm-config-mod`.
+But nobody has time for that, so to complete the circle you can then configure a **moderator** LLM using `--llm-config-mod`.
 The moderator will look at all the other responses, perform a short quality analysis, then consolidate everything into one final answer.

 It does this as another RAG query.
 I don't know if that's a good idea or not yet.
-The moderator may need a bigger context window, etc. Use `--llm-mod-mode generation` to disable this meta-RAG stuff and produce the final draft using a simple LLM query.
+The moderator should be your smartest model, but it probably needs a larger context window, etc. Use `--llm-mod-mode generation` to disable this meta-RAG and produce the final draft using a simple LLM query.

 ### LLM config examples